jqnatividad/qsv/README.md

 * **As Secure as Possible** - qsv is designed to be secure.
 It has no external runtime dependencies, is [written](https://aws.amazon.com/blogs/opensource/why-aws-loves-rust-and-how-wed-like-to-help/) [in](https://msrc.microsoft.com/blog/2019/07/why-rust-for-safe-systems-programming/) [Rust](https://opensource.googleblog.com/2023/06/rust-fact-vs-fiction-5-insights-from-googles-rust-journey-2022.html), and it's codebase is automatically audited for security vulnerabilities with automated [DevSkim](https://github.com/microsoft/DevSkim#devskim) and ["cargo audit"](https://rustsec.org) Github Actions workflows.
 It uses the latest stable Rust version, with an aggressive MSRV policy and the latest version of all its dependencies.
 It has an extensive test suite with more than 1,200 tests, including several [property tests](https://medium.com/criteo-engineering/introduction-to-property-based-testing-f5236229d237) which [randomly generate](https://github.com/BurntSushi/quickcheck#quickcheck) parameters for oft-used commands.
 It also has a [Security Policy](SECURITY.md).
+Its prebuilt binary archives are [zipsigned](https://github.com/Kijewski/zipsign#zipsign), so you can manually verify their integrity.
+Its self-update mechanism also verifies the integrity of the downloaded binaries archive before applying an update.
 However, it does not use cryptographically secure random number generators as the performance penalty is too high and qsv's `sort` & `sample` use cases do not require it.
 (search for the codebase for *"[//DevSkim: ignore DS148264](https://github.com/search?q=repo%3Ajqnatividad%2Fqsv+%2F%2Fdevskim&type=code)"* to find instances where qsv uses a non-cryptographically secure random number generator)
 * **As Easy to Contribute to as Possible** - qsv is designed to be easy to contribute to, with a focus on maintainability.
 It's architecture allows the easy addition of self-contained commands gated by feature flags, the source code is heavily commented, the usage text is embedded, and there are helper functions that make it easy to create tests.
 See [Features](docs/FEATURES.md) and [Contributing](CONTRIBUTING.md) for more info.